Pavement (band): 1993–1994: Crooked Rain, Crooked Rain

-During the Slanted & Enchanted tour, Gary Young's behavior became more eccentric; he would hand out cabbage and mashed potatoes to fans at the door of the venue, perform handstands, drunkenly fall off his drum stool, and run around the venue while the band was playing.
+During the Slanted & Enchanted tour, Gary Young's behaviour became more eccentric; he would hand out cabbage and mashed potatoes to fans at the door of the venue, perform handstands, drunkenly fall off his drum stool, and run around the venue while the band was playing.
 The band only understood how severe Young's drinking problem was after Pavement's first few tours.
 Malkmus later told Tape Op, "We knew that he was like a hippie and kinda flaky, but we didn't know he had such a bad drinking problem.
 We found out on that tour, because he really got sick from being nervous...
 That's why I let Bob be in the band...'Keep the beat going if Gary passes out.'"
 In 1993, Malkmus unsuccessfully attempted to record some songs at Young's studio.
 He later said, "We kind of wanted to not record with him anymore, but we were too nice to fire people or even really talk about it...
 We tried to record there, but it wasn't sounding good and he didn't have his studio ready and he was also in a drinking funk."

 At the conclusion of a 1993 tour of Australia, Japan, and Europe, the group held a meeting in a hotel room in Copenhagen.
 Malkmus, Kannberg, and Ibold remained silent while Nastanovich, Young's best friend at the time, argued with Young.
 Young agreed to leave the band.
 He was replaced by Steve West, who had been a fellow museum security guard at the Whitney Museum of American Art along with Malkmus and David Berman.
 West's debut performance was in 1993 at a Drag City festival in Chicago.
 Also that year, the band contributed to the AIDS-Benefit Album No Alternative produced by the Red Hot Organization with their song "Unseen Power of the Picket Fence".